 30. Autumn Peltier is an Anishinaabe Indigenous clean water advocate from the Wiikwemkoong First Nation on Manitoulin Island, Ontario, Canada.
 In 2018, at the age of thirteen, Peltier addressed world leaders at the UN General Assembly on the issue of water protection and is now the Chief Water Protector for the Anishnabek Nation.

-32. Lina Pohl is a representative for the Food and Agriculture Organization in Mexico.
+32. Lina Pohl is a representative of the Food and Agriculture Organization in Mexico.
 The United Nations General Assembly adopted her proposed U.N.
-Decade on Ecosystem Restoration (2021–2030), dedicating 10 years and a global summoning of financial, scientific, policy, and on-the-ground efforts to bringing degraded ecosystems back to life.
+Decade on Ecosystem Restoration (2021–2030), dedicating 10 years and a global summoning of financial, scientific, policy, and on-the-ground efforts to bring degraded ecosystems back to life.

 34. Jennifer Pryce is the President and CEO of Calvert Impact Capital.
 Over the past decade, she has shaped the strategic direction of Calvert Impact Capital to focus on innovation, sustainability, and scale.

-35. Jyotsna “Jo” Puri is the Director for the International Fund for Agricultural Development.
-She is also the head evaluator for the world’s largest climate fund, the Green Climate Fund which supports developing countries in lowering emissions and finding climate resilient solutions.
+35. Jyotsna “Jo” Puri is the Director of the International Fund for Agricultural Development.
+She is also the head evaluator for the world’s largest climate fund, the Green Climate Fund which supports developing countries in lowering emissions and finding climate-resilient solutions.

 36. LaDonna Redmond launched the Campaign for Food Justice Now (CFJN) in 2013.
 It is an organization that “applies race, class and gender” to the food system, confronting underlying themes of social justice within the food movement through community-based solutions, promoting social change, and engaged advocacy.